SoCal-Software-Labs/statetrace_django/readme.md

 ## Choosing which requests to annotate

-By default StateTrace annotates all `["POST", "PUT", "DELETE", "PATCH"]` requests.
+By default Statetrace annotates all `["POST", "PUT", "DELETE", "PATCH"]` requests.
 To change this, you can set a special function

 ```python
 BLACKLISTED = [...]